-In three sleeping bags for babies the test revealed a high concentration of the tar substance naphthalene.
+In three sleeping bags for babies the test revealed a high concentration of the PAH naphthalene.
 The substance was found on the outside of the bags in the slip-resistant rubber.

 Naphthalene is classified as possibly carcinogenic, but is not banned in baby products.
 The findings of naphthalene were in Voksi Urban, Zero2four and Dania Oxford.